Medical questions & health advice by licensed doctors

-"What is wrong with my nail?
+"What is wrong with my nail?"

 A few years back I had a severe nail injury, and my thumbnail has never grown back properly.
 It isn't well attached to the nail bed, and it's discolored and looks unhealthy.
 What should I do?

 Unfortunately, if this is the case, there is very little that can be done to rectify the problem.
 Other times, damage to the nail allows the nail to separate from the nail bed.
 This creates a space under the nail where fungus and other organisms can settle in and cause an infection.
 Fungal infections of the nail in particular are very chronic and result in thickening, distortion, yellowing, and sometimes also odor of the nail.
 Your primary care doctor should be able to tell the difference between these two possibilities quickly with a physical examination.
 If there is any doubt, they make take some scrapings from under the nail and look at them under a microscope or send them to a laboratory to look for fungus.
 If fungal infection is confirmed, then this can be treated with a several months long course of oral antifungal medications.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.